-There are some of us who like to compete with others for whatever their reason may be.
+There are some of us who like to compete with others for whatever reason that may be.
 I personally believe that I have no competition and refuse to compete with anyone.
 Me competing with someone else would mean that I would have to care about them and what they’re doing.

 Here’s the thing, I don’t care.
 I’m not worried about what others are doing because I’m too worried about what I’m doing.
 How can I focus on what I have going on when I’m trying to keep up with what someone else is doing?
 Why should I waste that time?

 There have been people who are in competition with others and will go as far as trying to sabotage that person just so that they will get that person’s attention.
 Being desperate looks good on no one.
 So, for those of you who are competing with someone else and are ready for brutal honesty, here are 6 reasons why you shouldn’t:

 1. You lose sight of what you’re doing

 You’re so focused on what the other person is doing that you forget about what you were doing in the first place.
 You also forget why you were doing it because you get so involved in trying to be better than the next person.
 This will cause you to lose joy in what you originally set out to do.

 2. You spend too much time worrying about what they’re doing